saintsystems/odata-client-php/README.md

 # Get started with the Saint Systems OData Client for PHP

+A fluent library for calling OData REST services inspired by and based on the [Laravel Query Builder](https://laravel.com/docs/5.4/queries).

 *This library is currently in preview.
 Please continue to provide [feedback](https://github.com/saintsystems/odata-client-php/issues/new) as we iterate towards a production-supported library.*

 [![Build Status](https://travis-ci.org/saintsystems/odata-client-php.svg?branch=master)](https://travis-ci.org/saintsystems/odata-client-php)